 The problem with these sticky proteins is that when consumed, they can really mess up your regular bodily functions.5 When lectins interrupt the communication between certain cells in your body, it can respond with discomfort, puffiness, bloating or some other reaction to lectin toxicity.
 Potential reactions could include diarrhea, nausea, or vomiting.6

 And, as if gut issues weren’t bad enough, lectin stickiness can give them the strength to grab hold of dangerous bacteria and viruses.
-Once they grab viruses and bacteria, they can actually assist those viruses in attaching to your cells too.7
+Once they grab viruses and bacteria, they can actually assist those viruses in attaching to your cells too.7 It’s best to remove lectins from your body.

 Which Foods Contain Lectins?
 Lectin-Rich Foods To Avoid